ExpediaGroup/lodging-connectivity-java-sdk/docs/supply-client.md

 ```

 ## Available Operations
 The SDK offers a set of queries & mutations you can execute using the `SupplyClient`.
-Below is a list of the available operations.
+Below is an overview list of the available operations.

 <br />